Effective January 1, 2023

 Section 2.
 A Chapter may be dissolved only with the prior approval of the PCMA Board of Directors.
 In the event of dissolution, any chapter assets remaining after the payment of outstanding liabilities shall become the property of PCMA.

-Section 2.
-Amendments may be proposed by the Board on its own initiative, or upon the petition of ten percent (10%) of eligible members, addressed to the Board.
-All such proposed amendments shall be presented by the Board to the eligible membership, with or without recommendations, as the Board may determine.
+Section 1.
+MANNER OF SUBMITTING: Amendments may be proposed by the Board on its own initiative, or upon the petition of fifteen percent (15%) of eligible members, addressed to the Board.

 OFFICER AND DIRECTOR INDEMNIFICATION